 Romanesque churches and hermitages are stunning

 La Garrotxa is packed with Romanesque churches and hermitages.
-These are churches built in a very simple, functional style that started appearing in the 10th century, and whose typical traits are orientation towards East, an apse, thick walls, a curved ceiling, very small windows (so hardly any light gets in) and a Latin-cross layout.
-Another thing that Romanesque churches have in common is the setting: they are often in the countryside, or in what appears to be the middle of nowhere.
+These are churches built in a very simple, functional style that started appearing in the 10th century, and they all have in common the thick walls, the curved ceiling, the tiny windows and the layout that follows that of the Latin cross.
+Romanesque churches are often in the countryside, or in what appears to be the middle of nowhere.

-Most of the Romanesque churches of La Garrotxa are still active and consecrated, but as it is often the case with these small countryside churches, they are only used for special occasions such as the celebration of the saint patron.
-This means that they are often locked.
+Most of the Romanesque churches of La Garrotxa are still active and consecrated, but you will usually find them locked as they are only used for special occasions and celebrations.

 TIP: If you are particularly interested in visiting one or more Romanesque churches in La Garrotxa, get in touch with the tourism office beforehand and look for the person who has the keys.

 If you are particularly keen on Romanesque churches, there is a dedicated route.
 The good news is that, even if you don’t want to follow the dedicated route, you are bound to see many of them – just as I did.

 One that I truly loved discovering is that of Santa Margarida de Sacot.
 Aside from the fact that the church looks really pretty, it’s the setting that caught me by surprise: the church was built at the center of the crater of Volcano Santa Margarida, and – like many others in La Garrotxa – was destroyed during the earthquakes of 1427-1428, and eventually rebuilt in 1865.

 Not far from it, Sant Miquel de Sacot is another example of beautifully preserved Romanesque Church in La Garrotxa, which was however enlarged in the 18th century following a more neoclassical style.